jdenholm/TorchTools/README.md

   )
 )
 ```
-The model is again a subclass of `torch.nn.Module`.
-Another useful feature of
-`ConvNet2d` if the ability to _freeze_ the encoder—that is to say, disable gradients in the encoder in order take full advantage of the pretrained weights (transfer learning).
+Another useful feature of `ConvNet2d` if the ability to _freeze_ the encoder—that is to say, disable gradients in the encoder in order take full advantage of the pretrained weights (transfer learning).
 For example:
 ```python
 >>> from torch import rand
 >>> batch = rand(10, 3, 100, 100)